hibbitts-design/blog-hibbitts-design-org/pages/01.posts/2020-01-02-welcome-to-the-2020s/item.md

 As the new year starts I'll also be keeping an eye on some other promising open source projects and technologies, including [haxtheweb.org](https://haxtheweb.org/) (which there is also a [Grav Plugin](https://github.com/elmsln/grav-plugin-hax) for), [H5P.org](https://h5p.org/), and the [JAMstack](https://jamstack.org/) space.
 A brand new Grav project I am especially looking forward to exploring is [Grav Scholar](https://github.com/OleVik/grav-skeleton-scholar) by [Ole Vik](https://github.com/OleVik), which is a highly accessible theme designed to support the publication of academic-focused content in the form of papers, articles, books, blogs and documentation - all shown in the [Scholar demo site](https://olevik.me/staging/grav-skeleton-scholar/).
 Open Source is Choice⚡️

-I also plan to further explore the application of systems-oriented design this year in relation to my own open source projects, as I've previously tried to illustrate with the following two diagrams:
+I also plan to further explore the application of systems-oriented design this year in relation to my open source projects, as I've previously tried to illustrate with the following two diagrams:

 ![Future-friendly Open Content System](future-friendly-open-content-system.jpg)
 Figure 2 - Future-friendly Open Content System